 Robert's grandmother, Sarita Shulman, loved horror/science fiction and they often spent hours watching Creature Double Feature together.
 Perhaps black and white movies planted the seeds that would grow into a full-fledged obsession.
 After watching the movie Witchboard in 1986 his strange relationship with the Ouija board began.
-Robert purchased his first antique Ouija board in the summer of 1993 while attending college in New Hampshire.
+Robert purchased his first antique Ouija board in 1992 while attending college in New Hampshire.
 After his second purchase he realized there were many different Ouija boards and continued collecting.
 Distance has never been an issue for Robert, and he is known to drive hours for a board he doesn't yet possess.
 Though he never mentions costs it is rumored he has spent a small fortune collecting these rare talking boards.
-He currently claims to own over 300 different talking boards.
+He currently claims to own over 500 different talking boards.
 He also collects all things William Fuld.

 As he studied the history of the Ouija board and William Fuld, he often found inaccurate and poorly researched articles.
 This inspired his extreme research methods often traveling to Maryland and tracking down descendants of all those involved with the invention of the Ouija board.
 He has spent over fifteen years uncovering the final resting places of these gentlemen that have been long lost to history.
-To date he has discovered the grave sites for William Fuld, Isaac Fuld, Elijah Bond, Harry Welles Rusk, William H. A. Maupin, Col. Washington Bowie, Washington Bowie, Jr., Charles Kennard, and E. C. Reiche.
+To date he has discovered the grave sites for William Fuld, Isaac Fuld, Elijah Bond, Harry Welles Rusk, William H. A. Maupin, Col. Washington Bowie, Washington Bowie, Jr., Charles Kennard, E. C. Reiche, and Helen Peters.
 John F. Green's grave continues to elude him and that search continues.

 In the fall of 1997 Robert Murch found himself in the middle of the ninety-six year old Fuld family feud.
 While researching the history of William Fuld and the Ouija board, he created a website called "OuijaWitch's Wonderful World of Talking Boards."
 Through the site he received e-mails from both Kathy Fuld, William Fuld's granddaughter, and Stuart Fuld, Isaac Fuld's grandson.
 Both Kathy and Stuart had similar questions about their family and through those questions were able to bridge a century and bury the hatchet.
 With Robert's urging, Kathy called Stuart and the family feud was over.
 Though the Fuld family often credits him with ending the feud he prefers to credit them and the Ouija board.
 Robert Murch is the Fuld family's personal historian and is considered the foremost expert on the history of William Fuld and the Ouija board.